 Some groups, including pregnant people and Indigenous people, are prioritized to receive the vaccine sooner.
 Visit the BC COVID-19 Immunization Plan website for the most comprehensive information.

 The vaccine is free and available to anyone who lives or works in BC.
+This includes international students, even those who are recently arrived and do not yet have MSP.

 How to register